SkylineCommunications/dataminer-docs/connector-help/connector_help/F5 BIG-IP LTM.md

 ### LTM

-Thispage contains state and configuration parameters related to the **Local Traffic Manager**.
+This page contains state and configuration parameters related to the **Local Traffic Manager**.

 There are also 2 page buttons available: